EPCCed/2025-10-22_GreenHPC_Bham/episodes/introduction.md

 You may have come up with activities from the following list:

 - Travel to/from place of work
-- Travel to and accommodation at conferences, training and meetings
+- Travel to/from and accommodation at conferences, training and meetings
 - Use of other computing resources (e.g. laptops/workstations, cloud resources and the internet)
 - Data storage
 - Laboratory work - chemicals, instruments